 I went to the dentist recently and asked him about my teeth stains.
 In particular, there were two teeth that I was most concerned about.
 These weren’t your overall yellow tinging teeth stains mind you, but were more of a concentrated stain that was more prominently visible on the tooth.

-Don’t ask me why but I’ve always been concerned about the health of my teeth.
+Don’t ask me why but I’ve always been concerned about the health of my teeth, that’s why I always go to my favorite dentist Smile951 on a regular basis and take my kids to the best dentist pediatric.
 Whether it’s straight enough, white enough, or doggonit, good enough for me, I’ve been trying my best to keep it in good health.

 So after a moment of pondering, my dentist asked me if I grind my teeth.
 I told him that I was told in the past that I do grind my teeth.
 It was as if he had a Eureka moment in that his “aha!” was a relief for him to be able to answer my question.

 As I grind my teeth, I put a lot of pressure on my teeth, forcing my teeth to move inwards and outwards.
 Doing an excessive amount of this will eventually break down my enamel, exposing the inner layers of my teeth.
 As my teeth surface begins to roughen, stains more easily trap in these areas.
 These stains, even the dentist cannot always remove.